irakli-ka/React_App-Games_Library/README.md

 ## Description
 Video game library using ![RAWG](https://rawg.io/apidocs) api.
 Hosted on ![Netlify](https://react-final-gameslibrary.netlify.app/#/).
-Most info gets cached so it takes barely any time to load when refreshing switching pages.
+Most info gets cached so it takes barely any time to load when refreshing or switching pages.
 The list is saved in localstorage as well as Dark/Light mode preference.

 ## Installation